richardmleggett/MARTi/docs/source/installation.rst

 * BlastDatabaseDirectory - the location of blast databases.
 * TaxonomyDirectory - the location of NCBI taxonomy data.

+Then install the GUI server dependencies by running the following command from gui/UI/:

+``npm install``

 To start the GUI server, type

 ``marti_gui [port]``